Higashikushira, Kagoshima: Demographics

+Per Japanese census data, the population of Higashikushira is as shown below: The population has been in steady decline since the 1960s.

 History

 The area of present-day Higashikushira was first settled by peoples of the Jōmon and Yayoi cultures in the prehistoric period.
 Numerous archaeological sites in the town date from this period, including the "Tōjinkofun," the ancient tomb of Tojin.

-Higashikushira was classified as a village until October 1, 1932, when it was re-classified as a town.
+Higashikushira was part of ancient Ōsumi Province.
+During the Edo Period, the area was part of the holdings of Satsuma Domain.
+The village of Higashikushira established on May 1, 1889 with the creation of the modern municipalities system.
+On October 1, 1932, it was promoted to town status.
 Despite the recent national trend of towns and cities merging to form larger administrative units, the residents of Higashikushira voted to remain an independent township.
 Although various proposals were discussed, ranging from a merger with several local towns to absorption into the greater Kanoya city area, residents declined all options in favor of retaining local administration.

-Agriculture and Industry
+Government

+Higashikushira has a mayor-council form of government with a directly elected mayor and a unicameral town council of 10 members.
+Higashikushira, collectively with the other municipalities of Kimotsuki District, contributes one member to the Kagoshima Prefectural Assembly.
+In terms of national politics, the town is part of the Kagoshima 4th district of the lower house of the Diet of Japan.